Domestic Violence in San Diego

 - Any mental or physical health records that might be relevant.

 Compiling the documents during the early stages of your case can really help you get ahead, and will give your attorneys an extremely valuable bargaining chip during negotiations.
-At the San Diego Criminal Attorney Law Firm, we deal with the City, and District Attorney’s Offices on a daily basis.
+At the San Diego Criminal Attorney, we deal with the City, and District Attorney’s Offices on a daily basis.
 We have the experience you need, to get your charges reduced or dismissed.

 Domestic Violence and Your Family